Resident Evil Requiem: Everything we know about Resident Evil 9

 Whether you opt for a more Resident Evil 2 and 4 vibe or go in Baker House style of Resident Evil 7, Resident Evil Requiem will still feature a lot of survival horror gameplay staples.
 I'm talking about chases, of course, with a grotesque humanoid wall-walking creature pursuing Grace through narrow hallways before our heroine finally makes her escape.
 It's great to see RE9 riffing off the cat-and-mouse likes of Mr X, Jack Baker, Lady Dimistrescu, and Nemesis, a heavily RE-coded move that's got me psyched to be scared all over again.

 Another key aspect of Resident Evil Requiem's gameplay?
-Puzzles galore, as seen in all the best Resident Evil games to balance out combat and narrative beats.
-The combo is emblematic of survival horror at its finest, and although we've yet to see any RE9 gunplay at this early post-reveal stage, we'll keep you posted as Capcom inches closer to its February 27 release date.
+Puzzles galore, as seen in all the best Resident Evil games, to balance out combat and narrative beats.
+The combo is emblematic of survival horror at its finest, and although we've yet to see any RE9 gunplay at this early post-reveal stage.
+We'll keep you posted as Capcom inches closer to its February 27 release date.

-Can I pre-order Resident Evil Requiem?
+Can you pre-order Resident Evil Requiem?

 Sadly, pre-orders for the new Resident Evil game are not available just yet.
 With the game only recently announced, expect to wait quite some time for the opportunity.